sonialiju/Angular/README.md

  Install angular cli

+ Download the project and copy the folder 'angular-master' to your working directory

- cd angular
+ cd angular-master

  npm install

- ng serve --open
+ ng serve --open or directly paste  http://localhost:4200/ in your browser